me-aswin/me-aswin/README.md

 ### Hi there, it Aswin here 👋

+I’m a people person.
+I love meeting new people and learning about their lives and their backgrounds.
+I can almost always find common ground with strangers, and I like making people feel comfortable in my presence.
+I find these skills is especially helpful when kicking off projects with new clients.

 - 🔭 I’m currently working on Ust Global
 - 🌱 I’m currently learning Python
 - 👯 I’m looking to collaborate on projects